aruizdealarcon/ipetikzmod/README.md

 This project is a fork of Joseph Rabinoff's <a href="https://github.com/QBobWatson/ipe2tikz">ipe2tikz</a>.

+First, design the figures you want to export using the IPE editor:
 <p align="center">
 <img src="https://github.com/aruizdealarcon/ipetikzmod/blob/main/readme_files/example_00.jpg?raw=true" width="500"/>
 </p>

+Second, press Ctrl+Shift+T (or Cmd+Shift+T) and automatically get the corresponding TikZ code on your clipboard.

+Third, paste it into your LaTeX code and compile it.

+For the first time, you need to include a small preamble (between \documentclass{...} and \begin{document} in your LaTeX project).
+In order to obtain it, simply click on the Ipelet tab > TikZ export code > Copy preamble into clipboard.

 ## Why using it?